gershnik/sys_string/README.md

 The following requirements which other string classes often have are specifically non-goals of this library.

-* Support C++ allocators.
-Since `sys_string_t` is meant to interoperate with system string class/types, it necessarily has to use the same allocation mechanisms as those.
+* Support C++ allocators mechanism.
+Since `sys_string_t` is meant to interoperate with other string class/types, it necessarily has to use the same allocation mechanisms as those.
+Different allocation behavior can be accomplished via a custom `Storage` class.

 * Have an efficient `const char * c_str()` method on all platforms.
 The goal of the library is to provide an efficient conversion to the native string types rather than specifically `const char *`.
 While ability to obtain `const char *` *is* provided everywhere, it might involve additional memory allocations and other overhead.
 Of course, when the storage of `sys_string_t` is `char` it can be obtained with 0 cost.